- How do I create an account ?

 - When and how will my contact information be sent to the tenant ?

 - What should I do to get ready for my tenant’s arrival ?

 - When do I hand over the keys ?

 - What happens if the tenant cancels his booking ?

 - I have accepted a booking but now it isn’t possible to take in my tenants, can I cancel the booking ?

-- A tenant has caused damage to my accommodation or has suffered damage during his stay, what do I do ?
+- A tenant has caused damage to my accommodation or has suffered damage during his rental, what do I do ?

-- How do I get reviews about my accommodations ?
+- How can I get reviews on my accommodation?